-Literature is a key part of Ugandan culture because storytelling, like music and theater, has the ability to impart cultural values.
+Literature is a key part of Ugandan culture because storytelling. like music and theater, has the ability to impart cultural values.
 The total amount of literature in indigenous ethnic languages is massive, but little has been converted into written form.

 Few modern Ugandan authors write in indigenous ethnic languages, instead preferring English.
-The notable exception to this rule is Okot p'Bitek, a Ugandan author who wrote in his native Acholi language (see p.1 of Language and Communication).
+The notable exception to this rule is Okot p'Bitek, a Ugandan author who wrote in his language (see Language native Acholi p.1 of Communication).
 His most famous works are Lak Tar Miyo Kinyero Wi Lobo and Song of Lawino.